Benjamin-K-Philip/Blockchain-Payment-App/README.md

   - **Execution:** If all checks pass, the system deducts the total cost from the sender and adds the base amount to the recipient's balance.

   - **Notification & History:** The transaction is marked as "SUCCESS," recorded in the transactionHistory, and all registered observers (like an email notifier) are alerted.

+➤ **Implementation of OOP Concepts** <br>

+The code serves as a practical application of major OOP principles: <br>

+  - **Inheritance:** The User class serves as a parent, providing common fields like name, wallet, and balance, which are inherited by BasicUser and Guardian.

+  - **Encapsulation:** Sensitive data like the balance is kept private and only accessible through public getters and setters with built-in validation.

+  - **Polymorphism & Method Overriding:** Subclasses override methods like calculateFee() to apply different rules at runtime without complex if-else logic.

+  - **Observer Pattern:** The system uses a TransactionObserver interface to allow external services, such as an EmailNotifier, to react to blockchain events without modifying the core service code.

+  - **Exception Handling:** Custom classes such as InsufficientBalanceException and InvalidAddressException are used to manage errors gracefully, allowing the GUI to show user-friendly messages instead of crashing

 ## Features